1pondpy/sut-shabu-oop-project/README.md

 # SUT Shabu Management System

-A comprehensive web-based restaurant management application developed as a core project for the **Object-Oriented Programming (OOP)** course.
+A comprehensive web-based restaurant management application developed as a core project for the **PROJECT IN OBJECT-ORIENTED PROGRAMMING AND DATA STRUCTURES** course.
 This system streamlines order workflows between customers and kitchen staff, while enhancing the dining experience through an integrated gamification module.

 ## Key Features